lr8032/Rui_Li.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the GCCIS Graduate Studies and Research at Rochester Institute of Technology (RIT), New York.
+I am an associate professor in the GCCIS PhD Program at Rochester Institute of Technology (RIT), New York.
 I received my bachelor's degree in Computer Science from Harbin Institute of Technology, China, and earned my PhD in Computing and Information Sciences in 2013 from RIT.
 I was a postdoctoral research associate in the department of computer science at the University of Rochester from 2014 to 2015.

 My research interests bridge the computational, statistical, cognitive behavior and biological sciences.